Shawna McBride, former Posse fellow and Han Li, her mentee. Han's project earned a trip to the 2008 International Science and Engineering Fair.

 The website created by the National Science Teachers Association provides annotated links to a variety of helpful resources for science teachers, some of which are more related to science fair projects than others.

-Homework Spot is an Internet portal website, which means that it primary provides you with links to resources that are found on other websites.
+Homework Spot is an Internet portal website, which means that it primarily provides you with links to resources that are found on other websites.
 It was created by students, teachers, librarians, and journalists.
 There is an Ask an Expert link as well as links for tons of ideas for science fair projects organized by subject and by grade level.
 The Help menu provides some really useful information about the scientific method.

 The Math Forum at Drexel University has been the leading online resource for improving math learning, teaching, and communication since 1992.
 This link contains a list of suggested math projects from "Doctor Dan">